Bloom-host/BloomDocs/docs/plugins_and_modifications/modpacks.md

 ![](/plugins_and_modifications/serverpacks/9.png)

-After sucessfully installing Forge, you will need to select all files in the directory and compress them.
+After successfully installing Forge, you will need to select all files in the directory and compress them.
 It's recommended you use a tool like 7Zip to compress the files, since Windows default compression option doesn't usually work with the panel.

 ![](/plugins_and_modifications/serverpacks/9.png)